Mediawiki-wysiwyg/WYSIWYG-CKeditor/README.md

    https://drive.google.com/file/d/0B-aiZzKTmWI2Q0wyd3FMRVpuZWM/view?pli=1
    (WYSIWYG_MV_v1.22.0.zip).

+3. Further modifications where added on top of these.
-3. Additional modification like: reference by Varlin taken from here http://wikirouge.net/nowiki/mediawiki/WYSIWYG/ and some modifications made by me: category, image etc...
+   They include f.ex <reference> by Varlin taken from here http://wikirouge.net/nowiki/mediawiki/WYSIWYG/ and some additional modifications made by me: category, image etc...

 -=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-